pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

+## Instructions
+This Appendix is a living document. **PRINT THIS OUT** and keep a physical copy in your safe.
+- **Red Fields**: Critical emergency numbers.
+Fill these immediately.
+- **Update Frequency**: Review and update this list Quarterly (Jan, Apr, Jul, Oct).
+- **Digital Access**: Ensure your spouse and Successor Trustee have access to the digital version.

 This appendix serves as the central directory for critical contacts.
 In a crisis, you should not have to search through emails or phones to find these numbers.
 Keep this list updated quarterly and ensure key family members and executives have access.

 ---